Detailed answers about CodeGraph and GoCPG architecture and subsystems.

 A domain plugin (DomainPluginV3) provides domain-specific knowledge for a programming language or framework.
 Each plugin defines: module/subsystem names, taint sources and sinks, operation categories, security patterns, code quality rules, and domain-specific prompts.
 Configured via 10 YAML files per domain in src/domains/{name}/config/.

 CPGConfigLoader (src/config/cpg_config.py) uses file extension heuristics from the CPG to detect the project’s primary language.
-When a project is switched via ProjectManager.switch_project(), the corresponding domain plugin is automatically activated via DomainRegistry.activate().
+Runtime code should resolve the project context first, then activate the matching domain plugin from that explicit project scope via DomainRegistry.activate().
+Do not rely on a global current-project switch for domain routing.

 Create a directory src/domains/{name}/ with a plugin class inheriting DomainPluginV3 and 10 YAML config files: modules.yaml, subsystems.yaml, taint_sources.yaml, taint_sinks.yaml, operation_categories.yaml, security_patterns.yaml, quality_rules.yaml, prompts.yaml, domain_config.yaml, compliance_mapping.yaml.
 Register the plugin in the domain registry.